free genealogy since 1996

 Mr. Sieling owned a dry goods store that was located adjacent to the house to the east, and the park across the street is named for him.
-Sieling donated the park land, once a part of the Wayne Trace Indian Route to Cincinnati, in 1915.
-Copied from a 1997 photo posted August 7, 2018 by ARCH ( Architecture and Community Heritage) on Facebook showing this once on ARCH's Endangered List due to it having an uncertain future, it's now The Rose Home
+Sieling donated the park land, once a part of the Wayne Trace Indian Route to Cincinnati in 1915.
+Copied from an August 7, 2018 post with photo by ARCH ( Architecture and Community Heritage) on Facebook.
+It is now The Rose Home

 Since 1971, costumed Settler members have researched the early Americana domestic arts and crafts, their politics, history, folklore and mechanics involving the many skills needing to survive early America.
-Settlers have shared their knowledge with the community via their Speakers' Bureau and their programs at the Swinney Homestead."
+Settlers have shared their knowledge with the community via their Speakers' Bureau and their programs at the Swinney Homestead.

 Seyferts Potato Chips

+Indiana Historical Bureau on Facebook.
 Seyferts Company History on TroyerFarms.com states:

 Sheridan Court Apartments